ExpenseGhost

 The mechanics of Approach 1

-For a freelancer transitioning from a commingled joint account to a sole-name business account:
+For a freelancer moving from a commingled joint account to a sole-name business account:

-- Open the new account in the freelancer's name.
-EIN is optional but useful.
+1. Open the new account in the freelancer's name.
+An EIN is optional but useful.

-- Update billing / income sources: Stripe, PayPal, Square, Venmo Business, direct invoices — all redirected to the new account.
+2. Update billing and income sources.
+Stripe, PayPal, Square, Venmo Business, direct invoices: point them all at the new account.

-- Set a monthly "owner draw" transfer from new business account to joint personal account.
-Amount = the freelancer's contribution to household expenses.
+3. Set a monthly "owner draw" transfer from the new business account to the joint personal account.
+The amount is the freelancer's contribution to household expenses.

 Within 30 days, the joint account looks like a regular personal joint account, and the business account looks like a clean business stream.